2019-pemrogramanberbasiskerangkakerja-g/sistem-kehadiran-online-menantu_idaman/README.md

 4. Run `npm install` to download all the dependencies.
 5. Run `npm start` to start the application.
 6. Open your browser and go to `localhost:3000`

+For the API Docs, you can check it [here](https://github.com/2019-pemrogramanberbasiskerangkakerja-g/sistem-kehadiran-online-menantu_idaman/tree/master/routes/api)